Daughter of Hank Williams Jr. reportedly killed in vehicle crash

 According to the Paris Post-Intelligencer, a Tennessee Highway Patrol spokesman said Katherine D. Williams-Dunning of Springville, Tennessee, died from injuries she sustained in the accident, which took place Saturday night on Highway 79 northeast of Paris.

+She was reportedly driving the automobile involved in the crash, a 2007 Chevy Tahoe.

-Her husband, 29-year-old Tyler J. Dunning, was a passenger in the vehicle.
+Her husband, 29-year-old Tyler J. Dunning, was a passenger in the SUV.
 He sustained injuries and was airlifted to a Nashville hospital.
-His current condition was not immediately released.
+His condition was not immediately known.

 The Tennessean reports that Williams-Dunning’s SUV was towing a boat, and that it crossed the median and rolled over, according to the Tennessee Highway Patrol.